Sarah Heffron Advisory & Consulting

 The experience behind the approach

 Two decades designing and running execution infrastructure in some of the most complex operational environments in fintech and professional services.
 At Mercer, across two tenures within a $4.5B enterprise, including the design and operational leadership of the multinational client group ($800M+ portfolio across 40+ countries) and a CFO-sponsored revenue model transformation.
-At Visa, leading global product operations transformation across 200+ countries.
+At Visa, leading the redesign of the global product operating model across 200+ countries: building the decision rights framework, cross-market coordination infrastructure, and delivery governance that connected global product strategy to regional execution at scale.

 20+